 Master of Science in Merchandising

 This master's degree program in merchandising is offered by the Department of Merchandising and Digital Retailing and is designed to prepare students for leadership positions in an international marketplace.
 The program emphasizes research in the consumer experience, purchase motivation and retailing.
 Students can decide between a thesis or non-thesis option; students in the non-thesis option must complete a comprehensive written examination in lieu of a thesis.
-A dual-degree program is available for students who wish to earn a Master of Business Administration in combination with the master's degree in merchandising.
+Online courses through this program are also available.

 Other School Options